2 The procedure

 2.3 Efficacy

-2.3.1 From comparative studies, the main benefits of ESWT were the alleviation of pain and reduction of angulation of the penis.
-In one comparative study, 50% of patients (10/20) receiving ESWT experienced a decrease in curvature of at least 30%.
+From comparative studies, the main benefits of extracorporeal shockwave therapy (ESWT) were the alleviation of pain and reduction of angulation of the penis.
+In 1 comparative study, 50% of patients (10 out of 20) receiving ESWT experienced a decrease in curvature of at least 30%.
 Case series evidence also suggested some improvement of sexual performance.
-For more details refer to the sources of evidence section.
+For more details, see the overview.

 2.4 Safety

-2.4.1 In the studies identified, relatively few complications were reported.
+In the studies identified, relatively few complications were reported.
 Complications were mostly of a transient nature and included urethral bleeding, bruising, skin discoloration due to petechiae, and haematoma.
 The relationship between the energy level used in the treatment and the reported complications is unclear.
-For more details refer to the sources of evidence section.
+For more details, see the overview.

 2.5 Other comments